DID NOT ATTEND (DNA) Policy

 You will be sent a second warning letter.

-A telephone appointment will be made for you to speak to the practice manager within 4 weeks of your third DNA, to explain why you did not attend, and what is preventing you from cancelling an appointment, to see if we can help you in anyway.
+A telephone appointment will be made for you to speak to the practice manager or patient services team within 4 weeks of your third DNA, to explain why you did not attend, and what is preventing you from cancelling an appointment, to see if we can help you in anyway.

-If the reason is valid – we will waive this second DNA, but the first DNA will remain.
+If the reason is valid – we will waive this third DNA, but the first two DNAs will remain.

 If no valid reason is given – you will be removed from the practice list.